Md-Irshad-Alam/stumaraiassignment/README.md

   6. Nodemon: Nodemon is a development tool that automatically restarts your Node.js application when changes are detected.
       It helps in speeding up the development process by eliminating the need to manually restart the server after code modifications.

-   These technologies work together to create a full-stack web application where Next.js handles the client-side rendering, Tailwind CSS provides styling capabilities, MST manages the application state, MongoDB acts as the database, Express.js handles server-side logic, and Nodemon facilitates the development process by auto-restarting the server.

 ## screenshots.